Central Lancashire

 Hoppy Days GLMT It's been a busy start to 2018 for CAMRA Central Lancashire, but February 1st saw another gathering of local members for a branch social at Hoppy Days Real Ale Room, Longridge.
 The social had been arranged to recognise that Hoppy Days had been chosen as the branch's George Lee Memorial Trophy award winner for 2017/18.
 This is the CAMRA Central Lancashire branch's premier annual award which goes to the pub, person, or organisation that is deemed to have done the most for real ale locally in the previous year.
 Hoppy Days was a deserving winner, having been chosen by local CAMRA members in attendance at the 2017 Christmas Branch Meeting.
 There was a good turn out for the social, and a great time was had by all.
 An important part of the night was the presentation of the George Lee Memorial Trophy shield to Hoppy Days owner Peace Townsend (pictured above receiving the trophy from branch Chairman Dave Bell).

 Chorley Real Ale Trail leaflet Last month we announced the launch of the Chorley Real Ale Trail leaflet.
 CAMRA Central Lancashire branch can modestly say that this leaflet has proved to be a great success, with copies being snapped up at an alarming rate from those pubs where it is stocked.
 With this the situation, we have now produced an on-line friendly version of the leaflet which can be viewed or printed off by anyone who is interested in visiting the many great pubs of Chorley.
-For more information about the leaflet go to the Real Ale Trails webpage.
+For more information about the leaflet go to the Ale Trails webpage.

 Ginnell, Chorley The Chorley Real Ale Trail leaflet may have been produced only last month, yet already it has become out of date with the opening of the Ginnell, Chorley on February 27th.
 This is yet another micropub opening in Chorley, the town that has really come to the fore as the number of micropubs in the area has continued to increase.
 Located in a former hairdressing salon at the town end of Pall Mall, this self-styled 'drinking den' has limited opening hours, being open 4pm to 12midnight Wednesdays and Thursdays, and being open 12noon to 12midnight Fridays, Saturdays, and Sundays, but being closed Mondays and Tuesdays.
 It has four handpumps, with two changing cask ales and two ciders always being available.
 Great news - and with more micropubs planned to open in Preston (and possibly others to open in Leyland and Penwortham), the micropub revolution in Central Lancashire would still appear to be flourishing.